Iowa Mission of Mercy

-We expect to serve 1,000 or more patients during the two-day event.
+We expect to serve more than 1,000 patients during the two-day event.
 Although it is our goal to be efficient with service delivery, it is not unreasonable to expect to spend several hours waiting for or receiving services.

 Please be prepared to wait by bringing any medications you must take on a timely basis.
 We also suggest you bring reading material or other items to pass the time.